 We know Cockers shed, but are they shedding fur or hair?
 Some breeds have hair instead of fur, but the Cocker Spaniel has hair.
 Fur tends to be shorter and denser.
 Hair feels finer and much smoother than fur.

 Dogs with hair need more regular brushing, and the Cocker Spaniel is no exception.
-A Cocker Spaniel in full coat will need her hair brushed for at least a half hour three times a week.
-You’ll need to keep your Cocker’s hair free of debris and matts, especially if you plan to keep her in a fuller coat.
+A Cocker Spaniel in full coat will need her hair brushed for at least a half-hour three times a week.
+You’ll need to keep your Cocker’s hair free of debris and mats, especially if you plan to keep her in a fuller coat.

 For those planning to show Cocker Spaniel in the show ring, the American Spaniel Club breed standard calls for a “sufficient but not excessive coat.”
 Over the years, they note that show Cockers seem to carry heavier coats.

-Generally speaking, Cocker puppies don’t suddenly “blow their coat” so their shed factor is low.
-As they grow up and grow into their more-developed adult coat, they made begin to shed.
-Again, Cockers are a moderately shedding breed, and no two dogs are alike.
+Generally speaking, Cocker puppies don’t suddenly “blow their coat” so the shedding factor is low.
+As they grow up and grow into their more-developed adult coat, they made begin to shed but not intensely.
+Again, Cocker Spaniel shedding overall is light, and no two dogs are alike.

-Bonus tip: Teach your Cocker puppy that grooming and brushing are fun.
+Teach your Cocker puppy that grooming and brushing are fun.
 Use a soft brush on her coat to accustom her to being touched.
 Touch her paws, her face, her head, and do this on a regular basis.
-She’s going to have hands on her throughout her life from the grooming table to the veterinarian’s office, so start getting her used to touch early.
+She’s going to experience touch throughout her life from the grooming table to the vet’s office, so start getting her used to touch early.

 Regular brushing and grooming also keep mats away and is much more comfortable for Cockers.
 I am not a professional dog groomer, but I learned to groom my dog at home and will share my favorite grooming tools, brushes, and tips further down.